Bora-Valar-Kara/ds.test/dialogue-systems-test/lab3fixed.md

 11. Error handling:

-## `The requested module does not provide an export named 'AnyActorRef'`
+`The requested module does not provide an export named 'AnyActorRef'`

-If you see this error for some reason Vite carrying over cache from your previous attempts, try and clear Vite's cache:
+If you see this type of error because for some reason Vite carrying over cache from your previous attempts, try and clear Vite's cache:
 ```bash
 rm -rf node_modules/.vite
 npm run dev
 ```

-## Package installation issues
+Package installation issues:

 If you encounter dependency conflicts:
 ```bash